Beyond Spherical geometry: Unraveling complex features of objects orbiting around stars from its transit light curve using deep learning: ML Model Training

 \begin{itemize} \item Convolution layers layers: [\,], [32], [64,32], [64,32,32], [64,64,32,32] \item Dense Layers : [8] , [64,8], [64,64,32], [128,64,64,8], [128,128,64,64,64,32] \end{itemize}

 Here `[\,]' indicates no convolution layer.
 For a given parameter, we construct all possible network architectures from the above list of Dense and Convolution layers.
 The input light curve is normalized such that the values are between 0 and 1.
 The output elliptical parameters are also normalized between 0 and 1.
 At the output activation layer, we use \textsc{sigmoid} activation function.
 For one selected architecture, the model is trained using Adam optimizer with a learning rate of 0.0005.
-The training light curve and the elliptical parameters are split into 0.8-0.2 fractions, 0.8 for training data and 0.2 for test data.
-While training, out of the 0.8 fraction of training data, 0.2 is used for computing validation loss function at the end of each epoch.
+The light curve and the elliptical parameters are split into 0.8-0.2 fractions, 0.8 for training set and 0.2 held-out as test set.
+The 0.8 training set is split into another 0.8:0.2 training:validation set.
+This validation set is used to compute validation loss at the end of each epoch.
+To avoid overfitting, we use early-stopping, where the training is halted as soon as the validation loss ceases to improve and begins to rise relative to the training loss.
+To avoid halt due to short fluctuations in validation loss, we keep a patience of 10 epochs in early stopping.
+To further mitigate overfitting, we include a regularization via a dropout layer (10\% drop rate) after the CNN layer and immediately before the dense layers (after batch normalization layer in case of dense-only network).

-Models are trained with early-stopping to avoid over-fitting.
-After training, the best model for a given parameter is identified using the combination of Pearson correlation coefficient (referred to as r-score or $r$ in this work) and the slope of best fit line ($m$).
+The best model for a given parameter is identified using the combination of Pearson correlation coefficient (referred to as r-score or $r$ in this work) and the slope of best fit line ($m$).
+These matrices are computed on the held-out test set which was not used while training and validation.
 For obtaining the slope, we use Deming regression \citep{Deming1943} over the true values in the test data and the model predicted values.
 The r-score measures the linearity between two given datasets.
 Greater values of $r$ imply a strong correlation between expected and predicted parameters.
 However, it does not determine the the accuracy of the predicted value.
 Therefore, we also analyze the slope.
 Values of slope ($m$) closer to $1$ imply that the predicted parameter matches the expected parameter closely.
 As an example, the training loss curves obtained for different models during hyperparameter tuning of $a_2$ are shown in Fig. \ref{fig:training-loss-curve}.
 We see that both models D:128-128-64-64-64-32, and model D:128-64-64-8 show similar performance in training.
 This indicates that a more complex network is not needed to improve training.
 Table \ref{tab:model-selection} lists out the best models for each parameter obtained after hyperparameter tuning.

 The following sections present the detailed analysis for individual Fourier parameters.